Chapter 17: Mushalas Daughter

 Now, in the bright predawn moonlight, Precious didn’t need Gilbert’s reassuring scouting to allay any anxiousness about the unknown, because everything was bathed in monochrome clarity.

-After which she stripped away the ruffled silver; instead replacing it with a weave of the long shoots of the elephant grass plucked virtually from the patch she was passing.
+After which she stripped away the ruffled shine, replacing it with a weave of the long shoots of the elephant grass plucked virtually from the patch she was passing.

 The creativity of her imagination seldom stood idle.
 She was born to design beautiful patterns.
 They simply flooded into the shadows behind the veil of her eyes.